 Jimmy Williams – Assistant Coach

-From 1999 to 2002, he was Head Coach at Howard University where the baseball program was cut as a varsity sport at the University after the 2002 season.
-He is presently Associate Coach at Prince George’s Community College where he has served as head/associate-coach since 2003.
+From 1999 to 2002, he was Head Coach at Howard University.
+When the Howard baseball program was cut as a varsity sport after the 2002 season, he joined the baseball staff at Prince George’s Community College, where he is presently Associate Head Coach.

 Coach Williams completed the MLB scouting bureau program in 2004 and participates as a member of the Major League Baseball Envoy Program.
 He’s provided detail baseball instruction to coaches and players in Germany (2003) and in China (2004 & 2007).

-A native Washingtonian, Coach Williams was born and raised in Washington DC into a family of five brothers and two sisters.
-He has two lovely daughters who graduated from Benedict College and Old Dominion University.
-He attended Eastern Senior High School.
+A native Washingtonian, Coach Williams has two lovely daughters who graduated from Benedict College and Old Dominion University.

 Coach Rabouin joined the Grays staff for the 2021, and quickly made his mark as one of the top pitching coaches in the Ripken League.

 Rabouin, who has been coaching since 1988, currently serves as the pitching coach for Gallaudet University.
 He previously served as the pitching coach with the Southern Maryland Blue Crabs of the Atlantic League, as well as the Nashua Pride.